 The five stages of the menu are an education in local Balearic ingredients, flavour and textures, carefully planned.
 The first course is a primer of fruit, yogurt, and fresh juices to cleanse your palate and rejuventate your digestive system.
 Next, a chilled mimosa is served with traditional Mallorcan products; such ascured meats and cheeses, sausages, and breads.
 After, we go a step further, delving into the flavours of Mallorca with local pastries of empanadas, cocarrois, and coca, served with a glass of red wine.
 The organic eggs to follow are from a local farm and provide a rich, savoury layer to the gustatory journey.
 The finale ensaimadas and cremadillos are sweet and light as a feather and served with a dessert wine and herbal infusions.

-Arrels offers a seven-course tasting menu for lunch and dinner, and the Arrels menus are based on what is fresh and in season that day.
+Arrels offers a seven-course tasting menu for breakfast and dinner, and the Arrels menus are based on what is fresh and in season that day.

 The real innovation of this restaurant is the eye-opening concept of a morning meal, taking the time for repose and focus on being here, now.